wmuLei/ABeDice/pretrained_ckpt/README.txt

-please download the specific pretrained weights of Swin transformer
+please download the specific pretrained weights of Swin transformer from the website: https://github.com/microsoft/Swin-Transformer